-Hey guys, what up?
-We’re back with another little “skirts for dummies” tutorial!
-Hope you’re not sick of them yet.
-This time around, we’re looking at a slightly different technique to achieve that “schoolgirl chic” look with a knife-pleated (or side-pleated) skirt.
-I’m using a woven tartan here, but you can use whatever material you prefer for yours, so long as the fabric is thick and sturdy enough to be pressed (so obviously no chiffon, satin, or velvet–you know what I mean).
+This time around, we’re looking at a slightly different technique to achieve that “schoolgirl chic” look with a knife-pleated skirt (also known as a side-pleated or tennis skirt).
+I’m using a woven tartan here, but you can use whatever material you prefer for yours.

 You will need:

-- Fabric (we’ll get to how much in a bit)
+- Woven fabric (we’ll get to how much in a bit)

 - Regular zip (At least 15cm long)

 First thing you want to do is make sure you’ve bought enough fabric!
 There are two types of knife-pleated skirts you can make, one with deep pleats and one with shallow pleats.
-I think deep pleats look slightly nicer on woven fabric like tartan but if you are short on fabric and you’re using a cotton broadcloth or something similar, shallow pleats are just fine.
+I think deep pleats look slightly nicer on woven fabric like tartan but if you are short on fabric, shallow pleats are just fine.